wink-/winkky-farms/content/posts/harvest-lessons.md

 Our corn averaged 180 bushels per acre this year - not record-breaking, but solid.
 What made it special was how it got there.
 We had a late spring that had us worried, a dry July that had us praying, and an August that delivered just enough rain at just the right time.

-{{< farm-highlight title="Grandpa's Wisdom" >}}
+**Uncle Dick's Wisdom**

-"The corn doesn't read the weather forecast," Grandpa Bill always says.
+"The corn doesn't read the weather forecast," Uncle Dick always said.
 "It just grows with what it gets."
 This year proved him right again.
-{{< /farm-highlight >}}

-The field closest to the house - the one Great-Grandpa Joe cleared by hand in 1953 - gave us our best yield.
+The field closest to the house - the one Uncle Dick first planted in 1980 - gave us our best yield.
 There's something about that old ground that just knows how to grow corn.
-Maybe it's the decades of crop rotation, maybe it's the way the morning sun hits it, or maybe it's just the accumulated wisdom of 70 years of farming.
+Maybe it's the decades of crop rotation, maybe it's the way the morning sun hits it, or maybe it's just the accumulated wisdom of Uncle Dick's innovative farming methods.

 ## Soybeans and Surprises